Introduction

 The Franklin SG Select Index is designed to deliver stable returns by dynamically adjusting its investment strategy across changing market conditions.
 It offers exposure to top-performing large and mid-cap U.S. stocks selected from Franklin Templeton's mutual fund universe.
 The index employs a multi-factor investing approach, focusing on value, quality, and momentum to identify stocks with strong growth potential.
 To manage risk, the index incorporates a volatility control mechanism targeting 5% annual volatility and adjusts its exposure by shorting an ETF tracking the S&P 500 Index.
 Additionally, it diversifies with 10-year U.S. Treasuries, adjusting bond allocations based on market conditions to further stabilize returns.
 This approach aims to protect against market downturns but also limits the index upside.

-It is very important to note that the Retirement Stages Select Fixed Indexed Annuity comes with cap rates, participation rates, performance triggers, etc., for these indexes, meaning that you will be credited only a part of the index return to your annuity.
+It is essential to note that the Retirement Stages Select Fixed Indexed Annuity features cap rates, participation rates, and performance triggers for these indexes, meaning that you will receive only a portion of the index return credited to your annuity.
 These rates change frequently; I will discuss more on these rates more shortly.

-Note: In addition to allocating the funds in the following indexes, the annuitant also has the option to allocate funds at a fixed interest.
+Note: In addition to allocating funds in the following indexes, the annuitant also has the option to allocate funds at a fixed interest rate.
 These Fixed Rates change from time to time.
-The Fixed Value Rate for the 5-year withdrawal charge period at the time of writing this article was 4.65%.
+The Fixed Value Rate for the 5-year withdrawal charge period at the time of writing this article was 4.50% (for the $100,000 and over band).

 Rates and Costs